This vegan strawberry jam is the perfect sweet addition to your summer cakes, pies, and pancakes.

-- Strawberries: you can do this recipe also with blueberries, blackberries, and raspberries.
+- Strawberries: You can also do this recipe with blueberries, blackberries, and raspberries.

 Equipment